David-patrick-chuks/CommerceBridge/README_IMAGE_MATCHING.md

 > **This document is a technical deep-dive.
 For a high-level overview, see the main [README.md](./README.md) and [PROJECT_VISION.md](./PROJECT_VISION.md).**

 ## Overview
-CommerceBridge enables sellers to upload product images and customers to find products by uploading their own images via WhatsApp.
+CommerceBridge is the first AI-powered WhatsApp marketplace, enabling sellers to upload product images and customers to find products by uploading their own images via WhatsApp.
 The system uses OpenAI CLIP for image embeddings, a hybrid Retrieval-Augmented Generation (RAG) system for search, and MongoDB Atlas for vector and keyword search.
 This feature is a core differentiator of CommerceBridge and is fully integrated with the WhatsApp-first shopping experience (via WhatsApp Web JS, not WhatsApp Business API).

 ---